RouninMedia/Da3SH/README.md

 Component-based web architecture - which evolved in the 2010s thanks to the rise of the Front-End Reactive Frameworks - has carved out a well-deserved place amongst established web-architecture patterns.

 But.
-As a core element of Javascript-first frameworks, 2010s-style component-based web architecture has heralded the unwelcome return of *code-nesting*.
+As a core element of those JS-first frameworks, 2010s-style component-based web architecture has heralded the unwelcome return of *code-nesting*.

 *Code-nesting* refers to when one or more core web languages are nested within a different core web language.